 Ganglion Cysts Symptoms

-Most ganglion cysts form a visible lump, however, smaller cysts can remain hidden under the skin.
-Many cause no symptoms beyond the presence of the visible lump, however a large ganglion cyst can be of cosmetic concern to some individuals.
-The appearance will be that of a smooth lump under the skin, that is often soft and immobile varying in size from not visible to the naked eye to being to the size of a golf ball.
-These lumps change in size, including sometimes going away completely only to return again.
-The majority of ganglion cysts don’t cause symptoms, however sometimes beyond just being a visible swelling they cause:
+Most ganglion cysts form a visible lump.
+However, smaller cysts can remain hidden under the skin.
+Many cysts will cause no symptoms at all, beyond the presence of the visible lump.
+The appearance will be that of a smooth lump under the skin.
+A lump that is often soft and immobile, varying in size.
+Ranging from “not visible” to the naked eye, to being to the size of a golf ball.
+These lumps can also change in size over time.
+Including sometimes going away completely, only to return again at a later date.

 Diagnosis Of Cysts

-Investigation techniques may include:
+Investigation techniques used to help diagnose a ganglion cyst may include:

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Symptoms And Diagnosis Of Ganglion Cysts should consult his or her physiotherapist, general practitioner or sports medicine specialist.